Sports Premium & School Sport

 Each child is still running a mile a day.
 This has become a key part of the children’s day.

 PE and sport has a high profile at St George’s and permeate many aspects of school life.
-In May 2017 8 children from year 5 represented the school in the Vitality Westminster Run and in June 2017 55 children from year 3,4 and 5 ran in the Go Run For Fun mile at the Queen Elizabeth Park.
+In May 2018 8 children from year 6 represented the school in the Vitality Westminster Run.